 We have a system of monitoring, evaluating, and reviewing our provision with subject teachers, SEND staff, Heads of Year, the SENDCo, SLT (Senior Leadership Team), the Welfare Team and Governors all involved in this process.
-We set ambitious targets in our annual SEND Development Plan and monitor the effectiveness of our provision through internal and external SEND Reviews.
-Individual student progress is closely monitored using our termly data tracking systems and the SENDCO works with Heads of Department to identify students with SEND who need additional provision.
+We set ambitious targets for our SEND students through the creation of individual learning plans and monitor the effectiveness of our provision through internal and external SEND Reviews.
+Individual student progress is closely monitored using our termly data tracking systems and the SENDCo works with Heads of Department to identify students with SEND who need additional provision.